Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 TODO
 ----

-- [ ] Improve integration of pdf for big scanned files in last version in order to use it in any version, not only v2.0.2.
+- [x] Improve integration of pdf for big scanned files in last version in order to use it in any version, not only v2.0.2 (fixed in v4).
-- [ ] Integrate json config inside site settings.
+- [x] Integrate json config inside site settings.
 - [ ] Remove dependency to IiifServer for block.